 Note: In Windows 10, Volume Mixer will open differently but will work exactly the same as in Windows 11.

 Scroll down and look for the apps section.
-You will find Zoom and Zoom Meetings, with a volume slider next to it.
+You will find Zoom and Zoom Meetings, with a volume slider next to them.

 Just drag that audio slider to the left till 0 and Zoom audio will get muted.

-That’s it, only zoom audio will now get turned off.
-You have to go through the same settings again to unmute zoom audio output.
-Hopefully, this will help you silence zoom meetings.
-Also, don’t forget to mute your microphone also.
+That’s it, only Zoom audio will now get turned off.
+You must go through the same settings again to unmute the zoom audio output.
+Hopefully, this will help you silence Zoom meetings.
+Also, don’t forget to mute your microphone.

 By default, Zoom provides an option to automatically join meetings with computer audio.
 But, if you want to select an audio source every time by yourself.
 Then, you can disable this option.
 Although, if you always use Zoom with your PC/Laptop speaker and microphone.
 Then, this setting will facilitate the process.
 This means you don’t have to repeatedly authorize the computer’s speaker and mic access.
 Also, you can disable your microphone by default when you join Zoom Meeting.